ryancolorcafe/ryandevelops/_blog_posts/2019-07-02-takeaways-from-effective-testing-with-rspec-3.md

 Or as the authors themselves put it, they ask the following question before deciding whether or not to write a test:

-<blockquote>“Does this test pay for the cost of writing and running it?”</blockquote>
+<blockquote>"Does this test pay for the cost of writing and running it?"</blockquote>

 ### They are speedy and share code
 Keeping tests snappy means you get quicker feedback, which keeps you in the zone longer and increases your focus.
 Good test suites also make use of shared code whenever possible, avoiding bloat and creating less setup headaches for specs that are similar.
 These usually come in the form of let definitions, hooks, and helper methods.